Innoventional/hawkistBE/README.md

         'liked': DOES CURRENT USER ALREADY LIKED THIS ITEM, 'comments': NUMBER OF COMMENTS,
         'views': NUMBER OF VIEWS

+        # if item was reserved by someone
+        'reserved_by_user': TRUE OR FALSE,
+        'user_who_reserve_id': USER WHO RESERVE ID
     }

 **Get all items (user feeds)**